daniel-araujo/click4ever/README.md

 	$ make install

-The first command will check if your system has the needed functionalities available for this to work.
-If it reports that something is missing, you most likely just need to install something on your system.
-The second command will compile the program.
+The first one will check if your system has the needed functionalities available for the program to work and set up a suitable build system.
+The second one will compile the program.
 The third and last one will install the program on your system.

-You will probably need higher privileges to install something on the system.
+If it fails to build on your system feel free to report as a bug.
+Read the Contributing section for how to do it.

-To change how the program is compiled and installed, see the options you have available by running `./configure -h`.
+To change how the program is compiled and installed, see the options you have available for the first command by running `./configure -h`.

 ## Contributing